Key Takeaways

 The Tenth Circuit's approach to qualified immunity can be favorable to plaintiffs in some ways but still represents a significant hurdle.
 Your attorney must identify precedent establishing that the specific conduct at issue was unconstitutional under circumstances sufficiently similar to yours.
 Without such precedent, the officer may be entitled to qualified immunity even if their actions were objectively unreasonable.

 Qualified immunity affects valuation because it affects risk.
-If the officer has a strong immunity defense, the defendant may offer less—knowing they have a good chance of winning on qualified immunity even before reaching the merits.
-Conversely, when qualified immunity is clearly inapplicable (because binding precedent establishes the violation), defendants recognize the risk and are more likely to offer meaningful settlement.
+If the officer has a strong immunity defense, the defendant may offer less—knowing they have a meaningful chance of winning on qualified immunity even before reaching the merits.
+Conversely, when qualified immunity is unlikely to apply because binding precedent clearly establishes the violation, defendants recognize the risk and are more likely to offer meaningful settlement.

 Municipal Liability: Reaching the Deep Pockets

 Individual officers are defendants in § 1983 cases, but their personal assets are usually limited.
-The real money typically comes from the municipality that employs them—but municipal liability under Monell requires showing that a policy, pattern, or custom caused the violation.
+The larger collectible source is often the municipality that employs them—but municipal liability under Monell requires showing that a policy, pattern, or custom caused the violation.

 When Monell liability is established, the city or county becomes liable.
 This opens access to municipal insurance policies and taxpayer-funded settlement pools that can pay substantial judgments.
 Cities also have strong incentives to settle cases that might create embarrassing precedent about their policies or training.